-In 2009, we partnered with Children’s Healthcare of Atlanta (CHOA) to create a new and groundbreaking community service dog program and it has now grown nation-wide.
-Through our collaborative efforts, we now have 18 dogs, who live with full-time employees of Scottish Rite and Egleston Children’s Hospital, and go to work every day to different departments within the hospitals, providing special “dog-therapy” to patients and staff members alike.
+In 2009, we partnered with Children’s Healthcare of Atlanta (CHOA) to create a new and groundbreaking community service dog program and it has now grown nationwide.
+Through our collaborative efforts, we now have 18 dogs, who live with full-time employees of Scottish Rite and Egleston Children’s Hospital, and go to work every day to different departments within the hospitals, providing special dog-therapy to patients, their families, and staff members alike.

 Canine Assistants Community Service Dogs are unique in that, unlike normal Therapy Dog Programs, our dogs are allowed special access to patients in almost all areas of the hospital.
 In fact, the hospitals where our dogs currently reside recognize the dogs as staff members.
 Their specialized teaching and calm disposition means that they are able to visit patients that would not be eligible for normal Therapy Dog programs.
-The dogs handlers, who are trained by Canine Assistants, are employees of the Hospitals.
-Many are Child Life Specialists, but we also have handlers who are Nurses, Doctors and Chaplains.
+The dogs handlers, who are taught by Canine Assistants, are employees of the hospitals/facilities.
+Many are Child Life Specialists, but we also have handlers who are Nurses, Doctors, and Chaplains.